LegendOfMCPE/WorldEditArt/ProjectProposal.md

+---
+layout: misc
+title: Project Proposal for a World Edit Plugin
-> This was the initial project proposal for WorldEditArt-Epsilon.
+excerpt: This was the initial project proposal for WorldEditArt-Epsilon.
 It is served here for legacy purposes.

-Project Proposal for a World Edit Plugin
-===
+keywords: project proposal
+---

 This proposal describes a world edit plugin largely based on WorldEditArt's originally-intended features, along with some new ideas.

 # Plugin Name